 That is why sweat-proof makeup often performs better when the base is thinner.
 Even if the coverage is a little softer at the start, the face usually looks cleaner later.
 This also connects naturally to Semi-Matte Base Makeup Guide for Balanced Soft Skin, since calmer surface movement is often more useful than maximum glow in hot weather.

 Setting spray works best as a final surface-balancing step, not as a rescue for a heavy base underneath.
 If the prep and base layers are already overloaded, more spray does not automatically create better wear.
-It often works better when the makeup is already thin and settled first.
+The cleanest result comes when the makeup is already thin and settled first.

 The useful variable is usually not how much spray you use, but how lightly and evenly it lands.
 If the face becomes too wet again, the surface can start moving all over.
 A lighter pass that dries down cleanly often does more for long-lasting summer makeup than over-saturating the skin.